 (3) photograph the whole car upon getting it

 avoid large cities, esp.
 Bankok until you have a good deal of expertise

 (4) have the phone number of a thai lawyer in thailand with you

 (5) avoid driving on the highways at night

 I've been trying to purchase an IDP from the post office.
 I've found out that I can buy one at the post office situated in Heathrow Airport T3 if anyone needs to know.
 If you look on the PO website and search for International Driving Permit, you can use their search facility adding your departure airport as a starting point.
-Just make sure you take a passport size photo and your paper driving license with you. about 4 years ago
+Just make sure you take a passport size photo and your paper driving license with you. over 4 years ago